- Committee on Foreign Investment in the U.S.

 - Trade Agreements & Negotiations

 The International Trade Administration is focused on job creation.
 Specifically, ITA works to create environments where U.S. companies can export more effectively and exporting U.S. companies can create more jobs.
-To support ITA’s efforts to create more American jobs, the Office of Industry Analysis assesses the impacts of various trade policies and issues on the U.S. economy and evaluates how they will affect U.S. employment.
-The Office of Industry Analysis also collects and evaluates employment data.
+To support ITA’s efforts to create more American jobs, the Office of Trade Policy & Analysis assesses the impacts of various trade policies and issues on the U.S. economy and evaluates how they will affect U.S. employment.
+The Office of Trade Policy & Analysis also collects and evaluates employment data.

 Jobs Supported by Exports 2012: An Update, February 2013

 The value of U.S. exports of goods and services was $2.2 trillion in 2012.
 Jobs supported by exports increased to 9.8 million in 2012, up 1.3 million since 2009.
 In 2012, every billion dollars of U.S. exports supported 4,926 jobs.
 Goods exports supported 7.3 million jobs in 2012, and one billion dollars of goods exports supported 5,359 jobs.
 Similarly, services exports supported 2.5 million jobs in 2012, and one billion dollars of services exports supported 3,997 jobs.